aspose-words-cloud/aspose-words-cloud-ruby/README.md

 ## Enhancements in Version 21.6

-- Implemented beta version of CompareDocumentOnline feature with both document sending in request.
+- Implemented beta version of CompareDocumentOnline feature with both document sending in request
 - CompareDocument method now can handle PDF files
+- AcceptAllRevisionsBeforeComparison option introduced which is used to specify if accept all revisions before comparison

 ## Enhancements in Version 21.5